Games for two year olds: these are the 26 best toddler games

 Scavenger hunt

-Is there anything more fun than a scavenger hunt with funny assignments† Send your toddler on the hunt for objects around the house through commands such as “find the…”, or “where is the…”.
+Is there anything more fun than a treasure hunt with funny assignments?
+Send your toddler on the hunt for objects in the house using commands, such as “find the…” or “where is the…”.

 Also nice if you have more of something like “point all….
 On".